Visual Arts Collections

-This collection, assembled by Monticello, Florida’s Sally Bird Howry during the first decades of the 20th century, consists of 143 photographs, primarily albumen prints.
-The photographic prints depict architectural wonders as well as art works related to the Howry family’s frequent trips to locations including Greece, Italy, Turkey, Israel, Belgium, France, Germany and Switzerland between 1900 and 1928.
-Created by professional firms, these photographs were marketed as affordable keepsake images for travelers.
-Most of the prints collected by Howry bear studio stamps and identification numbers of Victorian photographic firms including Edizioni Brogi, Fratelli Alinari, Maison Bonfils, and Sebah and Joaillier.
-It is difficult to be certain of the dates that these photographs were taken, even if one is given on the print, since photography firms frequently republished their work, perhaps decades after the original photograph was taken.
+This collection consists of 143 photographs, primarily albumen prints.
+Sally Bird Howry, from Monticello, Florida, assembled the collection into scrapbooks during the first decades of the 20th century.
+The photographic prints depict architectural wonders as well as art works related to the Howry family’s frequent trips to locations including Greece, Italy, Turkey, Israel, Belgium, France, Germany, and Switzerland between 1900 and 1928.
+Created by professional firms, these photographs provided affordable keepsake images for travelers.
+Most of the prints collected by Howry bear studio stamps and identification numbers of Victorian photographic firms, including Edizioni Brogi, Fratelli Alinari, Maison Bonfils, and Sebah and Joaillier.
+It is difficult to be certain of the dates that these photographs were taken, even if one is given on the print.
+Photography firms frequently republished their work, perhaps decades after taking the original photograph.
 Researchers interested in the history of photography, commercial branding, the commodification of place, and tourism will find this collection an especially rich resource.

 The prints in this collection were originally bound in a leather and synthetic leather album, 14.25 inches high, 11.5 inches wide, 2 inches deep, on acidic paper.
 They have been removed from the album for preservation purposes; the original order of the prints has been retained.
 The album was digitized and then destroyed due to its deteriorated condition.

 Mahan Collection of American Humor and Cartoon Art